ratewar/nodejsbot/README.md

 1. There is a folder node_http
 2. Got to folder make sure you have node installed
 3. Open app.js in your machine set your AWS access key, password and specify Bot Parameters like botName, alias etc in script.
-4. Type node server when you are in teh folder and it will have a web server running at http://localhost:3000
+4. Type node server when you are in the folder and it will have a web server running at http://localhost:3000
+5. **Make sure you never checkin changes with your AWS access key and ID**
-5. Try your commands from the UI screen
+6. Try your utterances from the UI screen

 ## In case you want to deploy lambda function from your desktop instead of using AWS templates (use below instrcutions)